wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 4 shows us how to display contents of two files in this case /etc/passwd /etc/hosts

 * Script 5 show us how to get the contents of the last ten lines of a file

+* Script 6 shows us how to get the contents of the first ten lines of a file